-Select additional General Education transfer courses from the General Education category on page 56 to complete the 35 credits required for the AGEC.
-7 to 9 credits
+Select courses from the Options category on page 56 to complete the 35 credits required for the AGEC.

 Courses listed in Curriculum Requirements that qualify for General Education credit (see the General Education section of the catalog) may fulfill both General Education and Curriculum Requirements unless General Education Requirements are specified in the major.
 Each course taken to satisfy the General Education Requirements of this degree must be completed with a grade of "C" or better.